caseyli/listy/README.md

 	listy_links(collection, display_method_name, options={})

-This method creates a simple unordered list of the elements in the collection.
+This method creates a simple unordered list of links of the elements in the collection.
 This is suitable for Ruby on Rails models.

+* collection - Should be an ActiveRecord collection.
+* display_method_name - Symbol of method to be called on each record to generate what is display in the list

 Options you can pass in include